 Types of Plaster

-There are several types of plaster available for different applications, such as:
+There are several types of plaster available for different applications:

-You’ll need the right conditions to get started on your plastering job, as well as the necessary tools and materials on hand to make things go smoothly.
+You’ll need the right conditions to get started on your plastering job, as well as some necessary tools and materials for a professional finish.

 Ideal Conditions for Plastering

-Certain conditions are optimal for plastering.
+Certain conditions best for plastering.
 Aim for a room temperature of around 55–60 degrees Fahrenheit and low humidity.
 High humidity can make the plaster drag and slow down the setting process.
 Good air circulation also helps the plaster dry evenly.

 Preparing the Wall